-Our company does not have a lead independent director, but the corporate officer who manages the Office of the Board of Directors exchanges opinions with independent outside directors before each regular board meeting.
-Outside directors also exchange opinions with management, including the CEO, as necessary.
+Our company does not have a lead independent director, but independent outside directors exchange opinions with the corporate officer who manages the Office of the Board of Directors before or after each regular board meeting.
+Independent outside directors also exchange opinions with other independent outside directors to form a cooperative relationship.
+In addition, independent outside directors and other board members form a group and visit our company offices in Japan and overseas to exchange opinions with management there.
+Independent outside directors exchange opinions with management, including the CEO, as necessary.